 Hi!

-Currently, my main focus is on data attribution and robust machine learning.
+I like all algorithms, but recently my main focus is on data attribution and robust machine learning.

 Perhaps the most studied type of synchronization channel is the binary deletion channel where each bit of the input is deleted i.i.d. with some fixed probability d.
 A recent series of works by Con and Shpilka, Tal et al., Pernice et al., and myself ([1], [2], [3], [4]) shows that we can construct efficiently decodable, capacity-achieving error-correcting codes for this channel.
 This motivates the question of estimating the capacities of such channels.